 Pictures, images, videos and interesting designs can all help improve your site.
 They break the tedium of simply reading through pages of text and can help users better understand what you’re saying.
 According to research, social media posts also get more shares when they use images.

 But too many images, or images that are too big, can have a negative impact on your site’s performance.
 Anyone who visits your site needs to download the images from the server to their computer.
 The size and number of your images can impact on your page load time, and if someone has to wait more than a few seconds, there’s a good chance they’ll leave.
 This could increase your bounce rate, which results in less traffic and fewer conversions.

-Google will also be ranking search results based on loading speeds, so for this reason alone, you need to optimize your site’s images.
+Google also ranks search results based on loading speeds!
+For this reason alone, you need to optimize your site’s images.

 Images also take up space.
 Websites with extensive galleries or high-quality images may find they’re paying their hosting company more for additional storage.

 But optimizing your images can help.
 You can edit your images for the web, even if (or especially if) you have a very visual site, like a photography blog.
 This way your photos will still be a decent quality, without being too large.